ondreagray/ondreagray/README.md

 ---

 ### 🔭 I’m currently working on:
-* **Two-Stage Power System Optimization:** A model incorporating uncertainty for power systems, currently simplified to a single-bus case to test the effect of differnet strategies in worst case scenarios.
+* **Two-Stage Power System Optimization:** A model incorporating uncertainty for power systems, currently simplified to a single-bus case to test the effect of different strategies in worst case scenarios.

 ### 🌱 My Milestone Projects: